 a.
-For issues such as drugs, alcohol potential criminal conviction, unsafe clinical practice or other behavioral issues, a student may not be allowed to remain in the classroom, lab or clinical.
+For issues such as drugs, alcohol, potential criminal conviction, unsafe clinical practice or other behavioral issues, a student may not be allowed to remain in the classroom, lab or clinical.

 b.
 In these circumstances, attendance to class, lab or clinical will be decided by the recommendation of the faculty member involved with the student’s issue.